norcross/wp-quick-purge-debug/README.md

 # Quick Purge Debug for WordPress
-Add ways to quickly purge the debug log file.
+Adds an admin bar icon and CLI command for quickly purging the debug logfile.